nabto/edge-device-webrtc/README.md

 ## Using a custom triplet for architectures not officially supported

-If you need to support an architecture that is not officially supported or part of the community repository, it is quite straight forward to make your own.
-For instance, to support mips32, create a `triplets` subdirectory in the repo root (at the same level as `vcpkg.json`).
+If you need to build for an architecture that is not officially supported or part of the community repository, it is quite straight forward to make your own.
+For instance, to support `mips32`, create a `triplets` subdirectory in the repo root (at the same level as `vcpkg.json`).

 ```
 mkdir triplets